Training & Events My Bookings My Learning Portal

 If you are currently not attached to any school please select ‘Other’ and if you are a member of Education Authority staff please select ‘Education Authority’ by scrolling to the bottom of the dropdown options.

-Theraplay Informed Practice - Activities to build attachment
+Theraplay Informed Practice

-Provide a practical application of emotional health and wellbeing techniques within a nurturing approaches framework Participants will gain an understanding of the following: Emotional health and wellbeing strategies and techniques
+Aims and Objectives Provide a practical application of emotional health and wellbeing techniques for staff.
+Participants will gain an understanding of the following; Emotional health and well-being

 Course Details: